Implementing A Terraform Provider

 }

-And the data-source API needs a Read
+And the data-source API needs a Read-method

 // github.com/stefaanc/terraform-provider-abc/api/xyz.go